Farber98/pokeapi-testing/README.md

-# go-testing-course
+# go-testing
-Project to learn unit testing in Golang
+Project to practice unit testing in Golang